If you're going off drink for a month, make it July not January

 If you have a problem with drink, then it is probably a better idea to give it up altogether.
-But if you don’t and having a pint is a social activity that helps you to unwind once or twice a week then I urge you, this January and every other, to keep going!
+But if you don’t and having a pint is a social activity that helps you to unwind once or twice a week then I urge you, this January and every other, to keep going.

 But the middle means that there is still another half of winter to go, so this is no time to turn into a Mormon.

 Even if the money is tight, get down to the local for two or three pints two or three times this month.
 It will make all the difference to your mental health.

-Trying to get on the wagon now is counter productive and feeds into the boom and bust cycle.
-If we had any sense, we’d enjoy Christmas without emptying the bank account and every tin of Quality Street in the house.
+Trying to get on the wagon now is counter productive and feeds into a boom and bust cycle.
+If we had sense, we’d enjoy Christmas without emptying the bank account and every tin of Quality Street in the house.
 But we can’t.
 So to atone we flagellate ourselves with unrealistic new year’s resolutions and pledges to change for the better.

 A more attainable change would be to err towards balance and away from the binge-then-detoxification pattern that does little but prove our immaturity.